jekyll-octopod/jekyll-octopod.github.io.source/pages/usage.md

 $ octopod --url "http://localhost:4000" --server
 {% endhighlight %}

-If everything is alright you can finally generate your "real" Site:
+Since `localhost:4000` is the default, a shorter command with the same result is:

 {% highlight shell %}
+$ octopod s[erve]
+{% endhighlight %}

+If everything looks good, you can generate the site with the proper url from your configuration.
+*Warning*: Don't upload the `_site` subdirectory after serving it locally, as all links will assume running on `localhost` and this will cause issues!

+To build your site use

+{% highlight shell %}
-$ octopod
+$ octopod b[uild]
 {% endhighlight %}

 And deploy it to your server: